 The history of our nation, before it was a nation, factors in deeply to why Wildland Trekking does what it does, and why our guides love carrying out that supporting facet of our mission.

-Interpreting history is as crucial to high-quality wilderness adventure as is knowing what trail to take and what animal made that print in the mud.
+Interpreting history is as crucial to high-quality hiking vacation as is knowing what trail to take and what animal made that print in the mud.

 human history in red rock country

 Early Native American culture is especially paramount to the trips we run throughout the southwest.
 From Supai to now Capitol Reef National Park, we’ve designed many parts of our ] around the tales the rocks tell us.

 While even most of academia remains unclear of the meanings or intent of the rock art (generally speaking) our trails take us to, we know enough to know that they are critical components to the double-helix of history that makes our sandstone-encased backcountry so special.

 Pictographs are symbols “painted” or stained on to the surface of rock.
 Petroglyphs are instead physically etched into the stone, or sometimes made by scraping away the top layer of desert varnish.